 If you're not behind on your bills and have no credit card debt, you should devote at least one-third of your refund to beefing up your savings.
 That starts with an emergency fund to protect yourself against life's unexpected costs.
 While you may not get there with your refund check alone, over time you should aim to build an emergency fund that could cover three to six months' worth of living expenses.

 4. Invest in your future

-As long as your immediate finances are in order and you don't have a lot of high-interest debt, consider devoting a third of your refund to an IRA or& 401(k) for the 2019 tax year.
-Not only will this help you reach your retirement goals, it also may help lower your tax bill for 2019, since these contributions are often tax deductible.
+As long as your immediate finances are in order and you don't have a lot of high-interest debt, consider devoting a third of your refund to an IRA or 401(k) for the 2024 tax year.
+Not only will this help you reach your retirement goals, it also may help lower your tax bill, since these contributions are often tax deductible.
 That means the money you put into them can often be subtracted from your annual income when you calculate what you owe the federal government in taxes.

 5. Treat yourself

 While it's not wise to spend your entire refund, you could reserve up to one-third of your refund for a special treat for yourself or your family.
 Whether it's a new sofa, a nice meal out, or tickets to theater performance for the whole family, it's OK to have a little fun with your refund.
 Before you splurge, just be sure you're caught up on bills, have paid off any high-interest consumer debt, or have devoted a significant portion of your tax refund to retirement and savings.